-1. Where to goThere are lots of packages that travel agents can offer you, from a whistle stop tour of Europe to a full around the world package.
+1. Where to goThere are lots of travel packages on offer, from a whistle stop tour of Europe to a full around the world package.
 Some offer flexible flight tickets which allow you to move dates around if you find a place during your travels that you want to stay for longer, it costs a bit extra but it’s worth it if you’re going away without a set plan.
 I had 2 months so I chose to be strict with myself and had to fly back on a certain date.
 Go to the travel agent with an idea of where you want to go.
 If you're travelling with someone, I'd recommend just booking your flights and researching your own route.
 If you're going at it alone like I did but lack confidence planning it yourself, you might want to consider adding on a tour package that includes you with a group of backpackers going to do the same thing.
 It's a great way to meet new people and it puts your parents' mind at rest!
 If you’re not a keen flyer, think about places you could stop off for a few nights in between and ask your travel agent for suggestions.
-If you’re considering travelling to Australia, I highly recommend stopping in Hong Kong, it’s an unbelievable city, and the food’s amazing!
-If you're an adrenaline junkie, spend a day in Macau and do the Skywalk with views over the city.
-If you're even braver, you can do the world's tallest bungee jump!

 3. What to packThe key to travelling is to pack light.
 Girls, I feel your pain, it's a struggle!
 Lay out what you think you need to take with you, and half it.
-I was adamant that I needed to fill my backpack and that i’d wear everything I took but you really don’t.
+I was adamant that I needed to fill my backpack and that I’d wear everything I took but you really don’t.
 If you’re travelling to somewhere warm, you need nothing more than beach shorts, a bikini and some flip flops so aim to fill your backpack with no more than 12kg for a trip lasting a couple of months.
-In places like Asia, if you need extras, clothing (and of course the cliche travelling trousers) are everywhere and cost next to nothing to buy so there’s no point spending a fortune before you go and lugging it all around with you.
-Of course, stock up on your must-have ASOS swimwear and New Look sandals but try not to over pack.
+If you need extra bits of clothing whilst you're on your travels, you can easily pick some bits up for next to nothing, so there’s no point spending a fortune before you go and lugging it all around with you.
 I suggest getting a proper travelling backpack with comfortable straps and easy access, you’re going to be living out of it and carrying it everywhere you go so its crucial that it’s comfortable.
-Blacks have a great selection of travel gear, plus you get 10% off with your UNiDAYS® discount!
 My top packing tip is to separate your clothing into different plastic bags and pack them into your backpack that way.
-Have your underwear in a Topshop bag, your shorts in a New Look bag and your tops in a H&M bag etc. This way everything remains dry and it’s so much easier to pull out the individual bags to find things that empty your whole backpack every time and end up losing things (and annoying your 9 other dorm mates with the mess).
-A couple of essentials i’d really recommend to any traveller is a sleeping sheet, a warm jumper and some flip flops.
+Have your underwear in one plastic bag, your shorts in another bag and your tops in another etc. This way everything remains dry and it’s so much easier to pull out the individual bags to find things that empty your whole backpack every time and end up losing things (and annoying your 9 other dorm mates with the mess).
+A couple of essentials I’d really recommend to any traveller is a sleeping sheet, a warm jumper and some flip flops.
 I always take a single duvet cover with me as a light sleeping bag!
 This saved me in sleeper trains and in hostel's that weren’t the cleanest.
 The same with flip flops - a must have to take in the shower when your hostel's not very nice!
 Remember, the less you pack, the more room for souvenirs to bring home!
 As you can tell, I found out packing light was a good idea after I took my life with me...

 Even more from UNiDAYS